 The first step is to get analytical data on how tweets are being read, shared, and discussed.
 The platform has a tool of their own for this.
 Every tweet posted includes analytics on how many people were engaged.
 It also includes detail on how many clicked on the link.
 This is definitely a great tool to assess what works and what does not.

 This feature is found at the bottom of every tweet.
 But sometimes you need more details on the amount of engagement.
-There are other tools out there that help.
+There are other social media tools out there that help.

 Some of Them Are Free:

 - Tweroid-Get the best times to tweet

 - Commun.it – Client and community management for small businesses

 - Twittercounter-Compare tweets with competition